 - Monitor Page Experience signals

 On April 19, Google launched a new Page Experience report in Search Console to provide web developers and website owners with more actionable insights on how to optimize for user experience.
 The Page Experience report shows your website’s latest Core Web Vitals performance and the other four Page Experience signals, including mobile usability, security issues, ad experience and HTTPS.

 With this new feature, it is now easier to filter pages with a good page experience and track pages that fail the Page Experience metrics.

 How to Optimize Website for User Experience

-The Google Search algorithm update rolling out in mid-June 2021 means big changes for many websites.
+The Google Search algorithm update means big changes for many websites.
 To ensure your site passes website speed test Google and other page experience assessments, follow these tips from a trusted technical SEO agency: